-A yearning for this to happen keeps nagging, and this can lead to a desperate feeling of helplessness.
-The question arises ‘Is there anything that can be done to make this happen?’
+A yearning for freedom keeps nagging, and this can lead to a desperate feeling of helplessness.
+The question arises ‘Is there anything that can be done to make freedom happen?’

-Our modern Nonduality scene is ‘divided’ in answering this question.
+The ‘Nonduality scene’ is divided in answering this question.
 For some listeners, the statement that ‘nothing can be done as there is no-one to do anything’ (Tony Parsons) is a great relief, and instant insight may happen.
 For others, this statement is unacceptable, and then the search continues.

 People throughout the ages have offered assistance – one way or other – to facilitate the awakening to nondual insight.